mikeizbicki/cmc-csci143/topic_02_docker/README.md

 Finally, there's a handful of errors that you'll get when you build the project.
-You'll find that fixing these errors only takes a very small change to the project files, but figuring out exactly what this change is will be quite difficult.
+You'll find that fixing these errors only takes a very small change to the project files, but figuring out exactly what this change is can quite difficult.
 You should very carefully read the contents of your error messages, and perform good "sanity checks" between each step to ensure that you are progressing properly.

+It is very common for realworld tutorials to not work exactly as written.
+I've selected this tutorial specifically because it has these problems, and they are relatively minor.
+It will give you good practice for when you encounter harder problems later.
 <!--
 The fundamental problem is that various libraries/packages have introduced breaking changes since the author of the tutorial wrote the tutorial.
 The easiest way to figure out how to get the right versions is to open up a working container with the `docker run` command,